Find out about this prenatal test that checks the fluid surrounding your baby during pregnancy.

 - Loss of or vaginal bleeding or loss of amniotic fluid through the vagina

 - Severe uterine cramping that lasts more than a few hours

 - Redness and inflammation where the needle was inserted

 - Unusual fetal activity or a lack of fetal movement

 Your health care provider or a genetic counselor will help you understand your amniocentesis results.

 For genetic amniocentesis, test results can reliably rule out or diagnose various genetic conditions, such as Down syndrome.
-Amniocentesis can''t identify all birth defects, however.
+However, amniocentesis can't identify all genetic conditions and birth defects.

-If amniocentesis indicates that your baby has a chromosomal or genetic condition that can''t be treated, you might face wrenching decisions — such as whether to continue the pregnancy.
-Seek support from your health care team and your loved ones during this difficult time.
+If amniocentesis indicates that your baby has a chromosomal or genetic condition that can't be treated, you might face wrenching decisions — such as whether to continue the pregnancy.
+Seek support from your health care team and your loved ones.

-For maturity amniocentesis, test results can reliably indicate a baby''s lung maturity.
-If you need to deliver the baby early, this information offers reassurance that your baby is ready for birth.
+For fetal lung maturity amniocentesis, test results can reliably indicate a baby's lung maturity.
+If you need to deliver the baby early, this information can offer reassurance that your baby is ready for birth.